biomejs/biome-vscode/test/fixtures/yarn-pnp/README.md

 # Yarn PnP

 This folder contains an example single-root workspace used as a test fixture for the Biome extension.
-The workspace folder is setup as a yarn pnp project.
+The workspace folder is setup as a Yarn PnP project.

 ## Expectations